We need some definitions and theorems to discuss about the coloring.

 Notice that $Pr[\text{Both } v_i \text{ and } v_j \text{ are in the } H_k]$ $=$ $\frac{\pi - \theta}{\pi}$ $=$ $1$ $-$ $\frac{\theta}{\pi}$ $=$ $1$ $-$ $\frac{\arccos(v_i \cdot v_j)}{\pi}$ $=$ $1$ $-$ $\frac{1}{\pi}\arccos(v_i \cdot v_j)$.

 Therefore, $Pr[\text{Both } i \text{ and } j \text{ assigned to the same color}]$ $=$ $Pr[\text{Both } v_i \text{ and } v_j \text{ are in the same reigon for all half space}]$ $=$ $(1 - \frac{1}{\pi}\arccos(v_i \cdot v_j))^t$.
-With above, there are two facts from semidefinitive program and proof above.
+From the semidefinite program and the proof above, two facts hold.

-- $v_i \cdot v_j \le \lambda$ for all $(i, j) \in E$
+- $v_i \cdot v_j \le \lambda$ for all $(i, j) \in E$.

-- There is a feasible solution such that $v_i \cdot v_j$ $=$ $-\frac{1}{2}$ for all $(i,j) \in E$
+- There is a feasible solution with $v_i \cdot v_j = -\frac{1}{2}$ for all $(i, j) \in E$.

 Therefore, $Pr[\text{Both } i \text{ and } j \text{ assigned to the same color}]$ $=$ $(1 - \frac{1}{\pi}\arccos(v_i \cdot v_j))^t$ $\le$ $(1 - \frac{1}{\pi}\arccos({\lambda}^{\star}))^t$ $\le$ $(1 - \frac{1}{\pi}\arccos(-\frac{1}{2}))^t$ $=$ $(1 - \frac{1}{\pi}\frac{2\pi}{3})^t$ $=$ $(1 - \frac{2}{3})^t$ $=$ $(\frac{1}{3})^{2 + \log_3 \Delta}$ $=$ $\frac{1}{9\Delta}$.